 Data on doses administered shows the total and daily number of COVID-19 vaccine administered in NYC.
 This includes doses given in the city to non-NYC residents.
-Data on people vaccinated shows the trends in people with at least one dose, completed the primary vaccine series and who also received additional/booster doses, by borough, age, race/ethnicity and sex.
+Data on people vaccinated shows the trends in people who received at least one dose, completed the primary vaccine series and who also received additional/booster doses, by borough, age, race/ethnicity, and sex.

 These data show the percent of NYC residents who received at least one dose of COVID-19 vaccine, and the percent who are fully vaccinated by, Modified ZIP Code Tabulation Areas (MODZCTAs).
 MODZCTAs can provide better estimates of population size than ZIP codes because they combine census blocks that have smaller populations.

 This table shows data on the percent of NYC residents vaccinated by age, race/ethnicity and sex.